-Before we revisit with today's author, I want to announce that the winner of the signed copy of one of my novels is:
+Before we revisit with today's author, I want to announce that the winner of the signed copy of Amazing Grace, by K. Dawn Byrd, is

-Now let's revisit with novelist Melody Carlson, author of River's End (Abingdon Press, August 2012).
+Now let's visit with novelist Melody Carlson, author of A Dream for Tomorrow (Harvest House, January 2013).

-Melody has two grown sons and one beloved granddaughter.
-She makes her home in the Pacific Northwest with her husband.
+Melody and her husband have two grown sons and make their home in the Pacific Northwest.

 Please tell us five random things we might not know about you.

-Please tell us a bit more about the plot of River's End.
+Please tell us a bit more about the plot of A Dream for Tomorrow.

-What is it about Anna that will make your readers care about her?
+What is it about Elizabeth that will make your readers care about her?